 There is nothing but mystery in the world, how it hides behind the fabric of our poor, browbeat days, shining brightly, and we don’t even know it.

 Prepare yourself for the fabric of the mundane to part; a time of power and mystery is upon us.
-During this week of the Full Moon coming to fruition in Her home sign of Cancer, we welcome for only the third time, The High Priestess.
+During this week that begins with the holy day of the Goddess (and Saint) Brighid, which flows into the ancient festival of Imbolc, it should come as no surprise that in perfect timing The High Priestess comes to call.

 The High Priestess’ throne is the cubic stone, the Philosopher’s Stone of alchemy, from which all things may be transformed.

-Gazing straight at us from between the columns of Boaz and Jakin, pillars of the Temple of Solomon, her temple is also that of the great Goddess Isis, as well as the Shekhinah, the Hebrew God’s glory made manifest in the world and, according to the mystical Kabbalists, the feminine face of the Divine.
+As mentioned in my series about the Hierophant Year, she gazes straight into our eyes from between the columns of Boaz and Jachin, pillars of the Temple of Solomon.
+Her temple is also recognizable as that of the great Goddess Isis, as well as the Shekhinah, the Hebrew God’s glory made manifest in the world and, according to the mystical Kabbalists, the feminine face of the Divine.

 The pillars are black and white, representatives of the duality of dark and light, active and passive, order and chaos.
 Yet, like the ancient Yin-Yang symbol, the white lettering on the black column, and the black lettering on the white show that duality is only a perception.
 Each side holds the seed of its opposite.